 Wardship can be used in several different situations.
-Wardship has been used to make injunctions against a number of men who were engaging in the sexual exploitation of a female child, it has also been used to protect British nationals who are located outside of the jurisdiction.
+Wardship has been used to impose injunctions against a number of men who were engaging in the sexual exploitation of a female child.
+It has also been used to protect British nationals who are located outside of the jurisdiction.

 When will wardship not be appropriate?